rcrowther/django-img/README.md

 ### Subclassing Image/Reform
 Custom Image repository code is placed in 'models.py' files and migrated.
 You decide how you want your namespacing to work.
 The code can be placed in an app handling one kind of model or, for general use, in a separate app.
+For a seperate app,

+    ./manage.py startapp news_article_images

+Declare the app in settings.py,

+        INSTALLED_APPS = [
+            ...
+            'image.apps.ImageConfig',
+            'news_article_images.apps.NewsArticleImagesConfig',
+        ]

 Here is a minimal subclass.
-In the 'models.py' file in an app, do this,
+In a 'models.py' file, do this,

     from image.models import AbstractImage, AbstractReform